 - A coaching school, camp or clinic is defined as "any program sponsored by an organization or individual which provides instruction in sports theory and/or skills; which does not culminate in competition, and which is attended by more than two (2) persons from the school which the student attends." - 2.
-During any time of the calendar year, any number of students from a member school may attend a coaching school, camp, or clinic provided no person who is a coach at the students' member school is involved in any respect with the coaching school, camp, or clinic.
-If a coach at a member school is involved in any respect with a coaching school, camp, or clinic, the number of students from a member school who can attend the coaching school, camp, or clinic shall be limited to 2 students from the coach's school. - 3.
-You may attend a coaching school, camp or clinic during the summer (that period between the close of school in the spring and the opening of school in the fall) within the following criteria: - A) You may not attend a coaching school, camp or clinic for any sport after Saturday of week No. 4 in the IHSA Standardized Calendar.
+During the school term, you may not attend a coaching school or clinic for any interscholastic sport. - 3.
+You may attend a coaching school, camp or clinic during the summer (that period between the close of school in the spring and the opening of school in the fall) within the following criteria: - A. You may not attend a coaching school, camp or clinic for any sport after Saturday of week No. 4 in the IHSA Standardized Calendar.